dulibrarytech/donor-app/README.md

 # User Guide to the Donor Database App

-A standard workflow:
+The important donation workflow:
 1. A standard user creates a new donor
 2. A standard user creates a new donation for that donor

-3a.
-A standard user marks the donation as 'Important' 4a.
-An external relations user gets an email notification, logs in, checks their inbox 5a.
-An external relations user user creates a handwritten letter, submits it 6a.
-An external relations user marks in the inbox that the donation is conmplete by clicking 'Mark as Complete'
+3. A standard user marks the donation as 'Important'
+4. An external relations user gets an email notification, logs in, checks their inbox
+5. An external relations user user creates a handwritten letter, submits it
+6. An external relations user marks in the inbox that the donation is conmplete by clicking 'Mark as Complete'

+The standard donation workflow:
+1. A standard user creates a new donor
+2. A standard user creates a new donation for that donor
-3b.
-A standard user marks the donation as 'Standard' 4b.
-An admin user gets an email notification, logs in, checks their inbox 5b.
-An admin user generates a letter, prints it and submits it 6b.
-An admin user marks in the inbox that the donation is conmplete by clicking 'Mark as Complete'
+3. A standard user marks the donation as 'Standard'
+4. An admin user gets an email notification, logs in, checks their inbox
+5. An admin user generates a letter, prints it and submits it
+6. An admin user marks in the inbox that the donation is conmplete by clicking 'Mark as Complete'

 ### Login